Skoda Kodiaq review - Interior, design and technology

 Inside, the design is a mixture of familiarity and new.
-The wood-like inlays covering the dash won’t be to all tastes, but they do make the Kodiaq feel more upmarket than something like a Nissan X-Trail.
+The wood-like inlays covering the dash won’t be to all tastes, but they do help make the Kodiaq feel more upmarket.
 There’s a chunky centre console with just the right amount of buttons and switches, while the focal point on higher-spec models is the 9.2-inch touchscreen with a glossy black fascia and touch-sensitive buttons.

-While the standard dials are crisp enough, VW Group’s Virtual Cockpit is available as an optional extra on SE L and Sportline versions, and standard on the Laurin & Klement and vRS.
+While the standard dials are crisp enough, VW Group’s Virtual Cockpit is available as an optional extra on SE L Executive and Sportline versions, and standard on the Laurin & Klement and vRS.
 Heated, electrically-adjustable Alcantara sports seats are fitted to the Sportline cars, while L&K models receive leather upholstery.

 Quality, in general, is good.
 In fact, the Kodiaq isn’t far off the level of upmarket sheen found in higher-end VW models now.
 Plastics are largely solid and plush throughout, while details like fabric-lined door bins and soft-touch materials help to make you forget that the Kodiaq is considerably cheaper than something like a Land Rover Discovery Sport.
 The layout is thoughtful and intuitive, with clearly labelled buttons and touchscreen functions all where you expect them to be.

 Sat-nav and infotainment

 Technology is another area where the Kodiaq stands head-and-shoulders above rivals.
-SE models get an eight-inch touchscreen display as standard, while Sportline models and above get a 9.2-inch system.
+SE Drive and SE L Executice models get an eight-inch touchscreen display as standard, while Sportline cars and above get a 9.2-inch system.

 The latter comes with an integrated WiFi hotspot and sat-nav – its slick operation and high-res screen remind us of the latest smartphones and tablets, and it works very well.
 The navigation setup is easy to program, with functions revealed by a proximity sensor as your hand moves close to the display.
 Loading times are quick, and the screen is responsive to pinch and swipe movements.
 The Skoda’s simplicity and ease of use stem from its menu layout which allows straightforward navigation through the different screens.